 The Rules of Procedure of the Unified Patent Court are available here.

-The UPC will share jurisdiction with national courts for all national validations of European patents which have not been opted out of the UPC.
+In participating Member States the UPC will share jurisdiction with national courts for all national validations of European patents which have not been opted out of the UPC.
 This means that an infringement or revocation action on a European patent which has not been opted out of the UPC could be brought either at the UPC or at a national court.

 The UPC will have exclusive jurisdiction over all Unitary Patents.